Taking Control

-Before choosing which school to attend, call the local police department and ask for the community officer of that neighborhood to evaluate the crime rate.
-And again call that community officer before choosing which off-campus property to rent,
+Call the local police department and ask for the community officer of that neighborhood to evaluate the crime rate.

 • Keep your doors, windows, and exterior doors locked at all times.

-• If you lose an apartment or dorm-room key, change the lock as soon as possible.
+• If you lose a key, change the lock as soon as possible (or have the lock re-keyed by a locksmith).
 Any key lent out can be copied (whether or not it’s a “restricted” key).

 • When alone, avoid isolated stairways, basements, or laundry rooms.